Red diamond: Properties determining value

 Since red diamonds are classified as diamonds in every sense, they are also graded by the typical four Cs of Connoisseurship: Color, Clarity, Cut and Carat weight.
 Like with all fancy color diamonds, the Color attribute is considered the absolute most important characteristic of the diamond and is largely what determines its value.
 The next most important attribute is the diamond's carat weight, followed by its clarity, and cut.
 Given their rarity, red diamonds are among the most expensive gemstones on average.
 Red diamonds can cost at least US$1 million per carat, and most of the known specimens are less than half a carat.

+In 2023, a 1.21-carat fancy orangey red diamond sold at auction for US$1.76 million, setting a record price for a piece of jewelry at Heritage Auctions.

 Color

 The color in red diamonds is assessed according to its hue and saturation.
 Red diamonds can occur with secondary colors, such as brown-red, orange-red, or purple-red, but red is not a modifying color for any other diamond color.
 Additionally, red diamonds never appear with a tertiary modifying color, as is the case in other diamond colors.

 A pure red diamond is ideal but an even rarer find than a red with a secondary color.
 Like with other diamond colors, a purely red diamond will fetch a higher per carat price than one with a secondary hue.
 Brownish red and Orangey red diamonds are generally considered inferior to Purplish Red diamonds and are priced accordingly.
 All of these colors run upwards of $400,000 per carat, but a pure red diamond can cost significantly more per carat.

 Few colors of fancy color diamonds are characterized by having a singular color intensity.
 This phenomenon only exists with three colors: black diamonds, white diamonds, and red diamonds.
 Since the source of the red in red diamonds is considered to be a hyper-concentrated occurrence of pink, this would actually make red the darkest shade of pink possible, which is why it is only able to appear in one intensity.
 Red diamonds will only be graded Fancy Red, Fancy Brownish Red, Fancy Purplish Red, or Fancy Orangey Red.
-An easy way to tell whether a red diamond is fake is if the seller is offering it with an intensity grade like other diamond colors (Fancy Light, Fancy Intense, Fancy Vivid etc.).
+An easy way identify whether a red diamond is a counterfeit is if the seller is offering it with an intensity grade like other diamond colors (Fancy Light, Fancy Intense, Fancy Vivid etc.).

 There are so few red diamonds that the GIA records show that over a 30-year period from 1957–1987, not a single GIA lab report with the term “red” was issued.
 Some diamond polishers have achieved a GIA grading of Fancy Red for a diamond by re-polishing a Fancy Deep Pink diamond, although this is very hard to accomplish and has only been successfully completed less than a handful of times.